 Applied Research Methods - Survey Research

-Canvas Information: Courses will be available on August 21st at 6 AM Pacific Time unless you are taking an intensive or a one-unit or two-unit class that starts on a different day.
+Canvas Information: Courses will be available beginning January 24, 6 am PT unless you are taking an intensive or a one-unit or two-unit class that starts on a different day.
 In that case, the class will open on the first day that the class meets.